The hamlet of Peterboro is located in the Town of Smithfield, in the center of Madison County, New York 13134.

 for special events, and for group tours call 315-308-1890

-The Peterboro Area Museum is located at the east end of the Peterboro Green, in the former schoolhouse of the Home for Destitute Children of Madison County, built in 1899.
-The museum is open from June to September on Sundays, 2-4 with the following exceptions:
+Established in 1975, the Peterboro Area Museum is located at the east end of the Peterboro Green, in the former schoolhouse of the Home for Destitute Children of Madison County, built in 1899.

 Please call to arrange special visits.